We provide and install Bamboo

 Why Bamboo Flooring?

-It’s hardwood flooring with the same sound and feel as traditional hardwoods, only much more eco-friendly: easy to clean, durable, and beautiful; harder than most hardwoods while more moisture and stain resistant; 10% to 50% less expensive than other hardwoods; expansion rate only 50% that of other hardwoods; can be installed over numerous types of subflooring, including concrete; and is naturally termite resistant.
-Our Bamboo floor manufacturers are selected for their strength, durability and their resistance to insects and moisture.
+It’s hardwood flooring with the same sound and feel as traditional hardwoods, only much more durable and eco-friendly.
+It is easy to clean, naturally termite resistant, and stands up to heavy traffic beautifully.
+Bamboo ranks higher on the Janka Hardness scale than most hardwoods, while being more moisture and stain resistant.
+With its Tongue & Groove or Floating Construction in either Engineered or Solid options, it can be installed over numerous types of subflooring, including below or above grade concrete.
+Our Bamboo floor manufacturers are selected for their strength, durability and their resistance to insects and moisture, and the material tends to be 10% to 50% less expensive than other hardwoods.

 We carry and install: